-Top CEOs tell CEO president: You're wrong on Paris
+Top CEOs tell the CEO president: You're wrong on Paris

 General Electric CEO Jeff Immelt is not happy with President Trump.
 And he's not alone.

 Dozens of top executives urged Trump not to pull the U.S. out of the Paris climate agreement.
-Now, many are voicing their displeasure.
+Now that he's decided to do it, many are voicing their displeasure.

-"Disappointed with today's decision on the Paris Agreement.
-Climate change is real.
-Industry must now lead and not depend on government," Immelt said on Twitter shortly after Trump's announcement.
+"Disappointed with today's decision on the Paris Agreement," Immelt said Thursday on Twitter shortly after Trump's announcement.

+"Climate change is real," he wrote.
+"Industry must now lead and not depend on government."

 Elon Musk, the CEO of Tesla (TSLA) and SpaceX, announced that he's quitting the president's business advisory councils because of the decision.